50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Attempted suicide

-Exception: If trauma condition results from failed suicide attempt but was not intentionally self-inflicted (e.g., brain damage from accident during mental health crisis), some insurers may pay if evidence shows lack of intent.
+Exception: If trauma condition results from a failed suicide attempt but was not intentionally self-inflicted (e.g. brain damage from accident during mental health crisis), some insurers may pay if evidence shows lack of intent.

 Trauma conditions arising during commission of a criminal offense are typically excluded.